International migration

 Undertake the relevant theory and skill assessment required by your profession

 A skills assessment is performed to ensure you meet the standards required to work in a relevant occupation and is generally performed by an authorised organisation specifically associated with the occupation.
-It is not required for Medical officers.
+It is not required for medical officers.

 The type of visa you apply for will determine if a skills assessment is required, and it is your responsibility to contact the relevant assessing authority for your occupation to organise and complete a skills assessment if required.

-Further information can be found here.
+Further information can be found on the Department of Home Affairs website.

 After you have successfully completed the skills assessment, you will receive a scanned certified copy which you will need to provide with your visa application.